-Receivable from clearing organizations includes cash deposits to satisfy various collateral and margin requirements.
-Payable to clearing organizations includes unsettled transactions on a net basis.
+Receivable from clearing organizations includes cash deposits to satisfy various collateral, margin requirements, and unsettled regular-way proprietary transactions on a net basis.

 Other includes cash collateral paid or received from initial and variation margin related to uncleared OTC derivative transactions where the Corporation acts on a principal basis.